Autofocus Retrieval: An Effective Pipeline for Multi-Hop Question Answering With Semi-Structured Knowledge

 \paragraph{Ablation study}

 Our ablation results are summarized in Table~\ref{tab:ablation}.
 The first row covers the purely VSS-based retrieval with target type prediction if applicable.
 The next two rows represent the graph-based, neuro-symbolic retrieval, without and with VSS-based ranking of target candidates.
 The steps 1 to 5 are summarized here, because they are interlocked and only deliver target candidates in combination.
-Aspects of the individual steps' performance are addressed in the further analysis in the next but one paragraph.
+Details of the individual steps' performance and error propagation are addressed in the next two paragraphs.
 The last two lines show the combination of both retrieval strands without and with LLM-based reranking, representing the complete hybrid method.

 This study confirms the contribution of each step, because recall@20 steadily increases from step 5 to 7 until the LLM reranker further improves hit@1 and hit@5.
 Contrary to the trend, step 7 has more hits than steps 2 to 6 on AMAZON regarding hit@20 in 0.2\% of the test pairs, and even better than their combination with the non-optimized setting of $\alpha=2/3$.
-Table~\ref{tab:l_max} in Appendix reveals that while the specificity of step 5 is 64\% and 97\% on PRIME and MAG, respectively, if at least one target candidate is returned, it is only 44\% for AMAZON, probably due to the concentration on unstructured knowledge.
+The following error propagation analysis reveals that while the recall of step 5 is 68\% and 97\% on PRIME and MAG, respectively, if at least one target candidate is returned, it is only 46\% for AMAZON, probably due to the focus on unstructured knowledge.
 Besides this exception, the hybrid ensemble (steps 1 \textit{to} 7) performs considerably better than either retrieval strategy (step 1 + 7 vs. steps 1 to 6).
-Across all datasets, although performance can vary noticeably at the edge cases, typically favoring the graph-based strand of the framework, choosing $\alpha$ between 0.5 and 0.8 consistently yields near-optimal results and demonstrates robustness to the precise value.
-See Figure~\ref{fig:alpha_val} and Figure~\ref{fig:alpha_test} in Appendix~\ref{app_sec:alpha} for details.
-Finally, the reranker substantially increases the number of first hits and the reciprocal ranks without exception, although hit@1 is still much lower than hit@20, its upper bound.
+Finally, the reranker substantially increases the number of first hits and the reciprocal ranks in each case, but hit@1 is still much lower than hit@20, its upper bound.

-\paragraph{Further analysis of individual steps} This subsection highlights the effect of different design choices for each step, summarizing only the major findings.
+\paragraph{Hyperparameter sensitivity} This paragraph highlights the effect of different design and hyperparameter choices for each step from the target type prediction to reranking, summarizing the major findings.
 Comprehensive results with detailed tables are provided in Appendix~\ref{app_sec:error_results}.